mrismanaziz/Reforestation/README.md

-## Today a man knocked on my door and asked for a small donation towards the local swimming pool.
-I gave him a glass of water.
+## How many bones are in the human hand?
+A handful of them.